advexp/component-advexp.settings-new/README.md

 **Advexp.Settings - Local** component for Xamarin you can find here: <http://components.xamarin.com/view/advexp-settings-local>

-Usage cases can be seen in the component examples.
+Samples and Unit Tests can be downloaded from this site.

 #####Example of a settings declaration